ProjetsPL/treehouse-theme/collections/_posts/us/2020-01-08-a-shrub-for-your-garden-planting-thuja-trees.md

 {:.list}

 * **Chinese thuja** - also called oriental arborvitae.
 This type is native to Asia.
 Because it is very vulnerable to cold temperatures, it is rarely chosen for colder regions.
-This kind of shrub grows quite well in warm zones. it requires warm and sunny spots.
+This kind of shrub grows quite well in warm zones.
+It requires warm and sunny spots.
 Its advantages are high resistance to droughts and good tolerance of different types of soil.

 The best shrub to build hedges is eastern thuja.It does not grow too rapidly - about 30 centimetres a year.
 It develops few cones and has quite a regular shape.
 An oriental thuja, on the other hand, will not form a very high shrub (it reaches about 1 metre), therefore it’s perfect for a rock garden.